At a Glance

 The T Light Rail: Free Rides Between Both Venues

-The T is also the easiest way to get to the draft from the south suburbs.
-Park at South Hills Village, Dormont, or any station along the Red or Blue line, and ride straight to the action.
+The T is also the best way to reach the draft from Pittsburgh's south suburbs.
+Park at South Hills Village, Dormont, Castle Shannon, or any station along the Red or Blue line, and ride directly to either draft venue.
+The full ride from South Hills Village to North Side Station takes about 35 minutes.

 Road Closures You Need to Know